babsey/nest-desktop-legacy/README.md

 The database name will be generated in the initialization step.
 User is able to edit the database name but it should be treated with respect.

-### Local database

-The data will also be stored in local database located in path defined by `datapath` in `app.json`.

 #### Remoted server

 If you want to contribute your networks to the server, edit username, password as well as host and port of the remoted database.

+#### Nest simulation server

+To edit the host and port if the nest simulation server operates on other computer.
 ### For the window interface with electron

-The configuration for the electron is saved as `electron.json` file in `./config` folder.
+The configuration for the electron is saved as `electron.json` file in `./data/config` folder.

 #### Window configuration